sjsaug/Email-Client/README.md

-# mailgun-test
+# mailgun-api-sender

 ### About
-Example use of the Mailgun API in Python.
+A program that can be used to send emails using the Mailgun service.

 ### Usage
 1. Generate a Mailgun API key and copy it